 Chocolate – This recipe uses 4 ounces semisweet chocolate in the cake.
-Use a high quality semisweet chocolate baking bar and finely chop the chocolate with a serrated knife.
+Use a high quality semisweet chocolate baking bar (Ghirardelli is my fave!) and finely chop the chocolate with a serrated knife.

 Instant Espresso – Chocolate and espresso are made for each other, and a touch of instant espresso adds depth to the chocolate cake (if you’re not a coffee lover, feel free to omit the espresso).

-Room Temperature Ingredients – Room temperature eggs, milk, and Greek yogurt ensure an extra moist cake.
+Room Temperature Ingredients – Room temperature eggs, milk, and Greek yogurt ensure an extra moist chocolate sheet cake.

 Boiling Water – My favorite chocolate cake recipes all include boiling water.
 Boiling water whisked into the batter blooms and dissolves the cocoa for a super rich, Devil’s food chocolate flavor.